jimmyng94/PawBeat/README.md

 - Live heartbeat playback allowing the owner to hear their pet's heartbeat and make it more convenient for a veterinarian to monitor pets
 - GPS tracking
 - Health diagnoses and recommendations
+- Personalised website login so each user can view data separately
 - Phone application development for convenience

 ## Social Media